 - IFA continue to highlight the key issues with the regulations which include anthelmintics becoming POM in 2022, prophylactic use of antibiotics will be banned (e.g. Blanket Dry Cow Treatment), a prescription for antibiotics will only be valid for 5 days and the issue of who can prescribe.

-- The Minister decided to defer implementation of the prescribing requirement for anti-parasitic products until June 1st, 2022.
-IFA continuously called for meaningful engagement with key stakeholders to resolve the issue however DAFM failed to address concerns of stakeholders.
+- Following significant concerns being raised by IFA, Licensed Merchants and veterinary pharmacies the Minister decided to defer implementation of the prescribing requirement for anti-parasitic products until December 1st 2022.
+IFA continue to call for meaningful engagement with key stakeholders to resolve the issue.

 - This deferment must provide an opportunity to develop an approach that allows farmers avail of maximum competition in the supply chain, and that prescribing is not influenced by commercial interests.